 Scott is fortunate to have the opportunity to provide pro bono assistance to those who do not readily have access to the justice system.
 This has included counseling those who suffered as a result of the real estate crisis during the Great Recession, giving a voice to children caught in the middle of disputes between their parents, and counseling federal pro se litigants.

 Early in his career, Scott was honored to serve as a law clerk to the Hon.
-Mary H. Murguia, who was then a United States District Court Judge for the District of Arizona and now sits on the Ninth Circuit Court of Appeals.
+Mary H. Murguia, who was then a United States District Court Judge for the District of Arizona and now is the Chief Judge of the Ninth Circuit Court of Appeals.

 - J.D., Cum Laude, Brooklyn Law School, 1998; Dean’s Merit Scholar

 - BS English & Fine Lit., City University of New York at Brooklyn College 1995